Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Additionally, patients must have a recommendation from a Certified-To-Recommend (CTR) doctor in Ohio verifying their diagnosis.

 - All patients are required to pay a state application fee of $50.
 You can receive a 50% fee reduction if you have proof of Veteran status or indigent status.

 * Please note: Out-of-state applicants are not eligible to receive a medical card in Ohio.

 Which documents are needed to complete the Ohio Medical Marijuana Registry application?

-During your application on the Ohio Medical Marijuana Registry, you have to submit the following:
+During your application with the Ohio Medical Marijuana Registry you will be asked to submit the following: